MicrosoftDocs/Hololens/hololens/holographic-store-apps.md

 ## Install apps

 To download apps, you'll need to be signed in with a Microsoft account.
 Some apps are free and can be downloaded right away.
-Apps that require a purchase require you to be signed in to the Store with your Microsoft account and have a valid payment method.
+For apps that require a purchase, you must be signed in to the Store with your Microsoft account and have a valid payment method.
 > [!NOTE]
 > The account you use on Microsoft Store does not have to be the same as the account you are signed in with.
 If you are using a Work or School account on your HoloLens then you may need to sign in with your personal account in the Store App to make a purchase.